 As the VP of Engineering, I was involved daily in the design of the product.
 My team was also responsible for the deployment and operation of the product, the knowledge base used by the product as well as system infrastructure.
 I was able to achieve these multiple functions with a small team by emphasising automation of tasks as much as possible, and anticipating use cases as early as possible.

-i411 Inc. was a self-funded, profitable company located in Herndon, VA.
+IntelligenX, previously, i411 Inc. was a self-funded, profitable company located in Herndon, VA.
 The company designed and deployed Internet Yellow Pages capabilities for its customers.
-The key benfits of the i411 approach were low cost and very high performance.
+The key benefits of the i411 approach were low cost and very high performance.

 As a director in a small company, I played a very hands-on role in the design and development of i411 products and strategies.
 I researched software components that could cooperate or compete with the company's product.
 I also participated in grant proposal authorship.
 I worked closely with the product management team to achieve my goals.

 I was responsible for the ground-up design of v5.0 of DiscoveryEngine, the company flagship product.
 This product was the best-of-breed in the faceted, fielded, fulltext search engine space, and was deployed to power a number of customer sites.

 Avaki Inc. was a VC-funded company located in Burlington, MA.
 The company developed grids which have corporate application in EAI/EII/ETL/BI environments.
 Grids, today better known as clouds, provide secure, wide-area access to databases, files and computing resources.

 As part of the Engineering team, I led the design and development of APIs based on EJB and web services.
 I also led the design of next-generation data views for complex data transformations, flows and large database result-set transformation.
 I also developed a status service and other tools to monitor run-time performance and behaviour.
 I worked in teams as well as independently.